benmvp/slides/md/2015-es6-nodevember.md

 NOTES:
 _[6 minutes]_

-- Take a look at this code for a bit
+- Take a look at this code for a bit while I talk
 - It's a function that will display a notification message
   - There are a few options on how the message will be displayed
-- How many people have written code like this?
+- I'm sure we've all written code like this
 - It's not bad but it feels like it could be cleaner.
 Problems:
   - The variable declaration are separated from the assignments
   - Defaulting `options` if it's `undefined` in code